uu-sml/sml-book-page/index.md

    - Bayesian linear regression
    - Gaussian processes
 10. User aspects of machine learning
     - Defining the machine learning problem
     - The iterative process of improving a machine learning model
     - Data collection and preparation
     - End-to-end learning vs. feature engineering
     - Can I trust my machine learning model?
     - Ethics in machine learning
 11. Generative models and learning from unlabeled data
-   - Old text on LDA and QDA
-   - Generative models
+    - Generative models: LDA, QDA and more
+    - Semi-supervised and self-supervised learning
     - Unsupervised learning
-   - Semi-supervised and self-supervised learning
-   - Further reading

 [**Latest draft of the book**](book/sml-book.pdf) (soon to be put online)